Ōtagaki Rengetsu 大田垣蓮月 (1791-1875)

 Price on request

-A very interesting work by Ōtagaki Rengetsu and a yet unidentified artist showing a painting of turtles and an accompanying poem.
-Viewed in the Japanese way from right to left, the turtles are arranged vertically on the right side of the painting, with their heads pointing to the beginning of the poem.
-The poem reads:
+A very interesting work by Ōtagaki Rengetsu and a yet unidentified artist, showing a painting of turtles accompanied by a poem.
+Viewed in the Japanese manner from right to left, the turtles are arranged vertically along the right side of the composition, their heads oriented toward the beginning of the poem.

-The poem is written in four lines, the first of which begins at the highest point of the work's composition, while the following lines begin lower and lower.
-This particular composition of the turtles and the poem actually forms a triangle that visually refers to the mountain mentioned in the poem.
-A second look reveals a light blue brushstroke under the turtles, suggesting the idea of flowing water beneath them.
+The poem is written in four lines, the first beginning at the highest point of the composition, while each subsequent line begins slightly lower.
+Together with the arrangement of the turtles, this creates a subtle triangular structure that visually echoes the mountain referenced in the poem.
+A closer look reveals a light blue brushstroke beneath the turtles, suggesting the presence of flowing water and reinforcing the poem’s central image.